tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

   with WAPT for insuring a greater level of security and conformity for their networks, systems, software and applications.

+* **dynamic repository configuration**.
+  Starting with WAPT 1.8, repository replication can be enabled using a WAPT agent installed on an existing machine, a dedicated appliance or Virtual Machine.

+  The replication role is deployed through a WAPT package that enables the :program:`Nginx web server` and configures scheduling, packages types, packages sync, and much more.

+  This feature allows WAPT agents to find dynamically their closest available WAPT repository from a list of rules stored on the WAPT server.

 The Enterprise version of WAPT is particularly advisable for Organizations:

 * that manage large installed bases of devices (generally above 300 units);